-For trade and other receivables, depending on the type of customer, the Group Credit Controller or Head of Consumer Sales Collateral is held for bulk of the trade receivables in the form of assesses the credit quality of each customer, taking into account bank guarantees and deposits.
-None of the above assets are either its financial position, past experience and other factors including past due or impaired except for the following amounts in trade information from credit reference bureau to set individual risk receivables limits.
+For trade and other receivables, depending on the type of customer, the Group Credit Controller or Head of Consumer Sales assesses the credit quality of each customer, taking into account its financial position, past experience and other factors including information from credit reference bureau to set individual risk limits.
 The utilisation of credit limits is regularly monitored.
+Dealers comprise the largest distribution network for the Group.
+Dealers operate either on a cash basis or on credit following successful application of the credit facility.
+All credit limits are supported by a bank guarantee.